Zship135/Trustly_HR_Turnover_Analysis/README.md

 ## Data Structure

 The Excel I was sent has a few errors, making cleanup simple.
-The main work will be separating tables and writing formulas to calculate turnover concerning education and the department.
+The main task will be separating tables and writing formulas to calculate turnover related to education and the department.
 Here is a rundown of the columns I have to start with.

 We have employee_id, first_name, last_name, gender, birth_date, age, hire_date, tenure_years, job_title, department, location_state, performance_rating, promotion_last_3yrs, attrition, employment_status, termination_date, salary, education_level.